 Review the ACE Program Policies and Procedures Overview (link to PDF)

 Which offenses are eligible for the ACE Program?

-List of eligible LAPD Municipal Code offenses (link to PDF)
+List of eligible LAPD Municipal Code offenses (link to spreadsheet)

-List of eligible Department of Animal Services offenses (link to PDF)
+List of eligible Department of Animal Services offenses (link to spreadsheet)